Light Embody

 The concept of alkalinity refers to the pH of our body fluids and tissues, measured on a scale from acidic (0) to alkaline (14).
 A neutral pH is around 7.
 Pure water is neutral.
 Human blood maintains a delicate alkaline pH, approximately 7.35–7.45, essential not just for optimal function, but for life itself.

-When we consume acid-forming foods—such as processed sugars, animal proteins, dairy, grains, alcohol, and fried foods—the body immediately neutralizes these acids to maintain blood pH.
+When we consume acid-forming foods—such as processed sugars, animal proteins, dairy, alcohol, processed and fried foods—the body immediately neutralizes these acids to maintain blood pH.
 To do this, it draws on alkaline mineral reserves, pulling calcium, magnesium, and potassium from bones, teeth, and tissues.
 Over time, these minerals become depleted, weakening the skeletal system, straining the kidneys, and leading to widespread inflammation.

 Chronic acidosis—persistent acidity—accelerates inflammation, mucus buildup, and tissue degeneration.
 It sets the stage for diseases including osteoporosis, arthritis, cardiovascular issues, kidney stones, autoimmune conditions, and chronic fatigue.